Skip to content

 At this step, there are two important parameters:

 • activation_granularity: specifies which of the (n, l, d) activations to return.
-It can be one of ALL, CLS_TOKEN, ALL_TOKENS, TOKEN, WORD, SENTENCE, SAMPLE.
+It can be one of CLS_TOKEN, ALL_TOKENS, TOKEN, WORD, SENTENCE, or SAMPLE.
 Use activation_granularity=ModelWithSplitPoints.activation_granularities.TOKEN to specify it.

 • aggregation_strategy: the mode used for inference.
 It can be one of SUM, MEAN, MAX, or SIGNED_MAX.
 Use aggregation_strategy=ModelWithSplitPoints.aggregation_strategies.MEAN to specify it.